 Whenever a Section Committee deals with matters concerning the formulation of shooting regulations or rule interpretation (Art.
 1.11.3 of the Constitution), the Chairman must submit a report and copy of the documents to the Chairman of the Technical Committee within 10 days after the meeting (Art.
 1.10.2.1, 1.10.2.2 and 1.10.2.3 of the Constitution).
-If the Technical Committee considers that a re-examination of the proposal is necessary, the Chairman of the Technical Committee will inform the Chairman of the Section Committee concerned as soon as possible, however, not later than two (2) months after receipt of the proposals.
+If the Technical Committee considers that a re-examination of the proposal is necessary, the Chairman of the Technical Committee concerned as soon as possible, however, not later than two (2) months after receipt of the proposals.